-Colleges may also be able to grant merit-based aid or athletic scholarships for your student based on his or her high school accomplishments.
-You may also be able to search for private scholarships on your own.
+Colleges may also be able to grant merit-based financial aid or athletic scholarships for students based on their high school accomplishments.
+You can also be able to search for private scholarships on your own.

 How COA Affects Financial Aid

-This goes back to the relationship between Cost of Attendance and EFC.
-If the COA of a selected college is low and your EFC is high, you might not be eligible for any need-based financial aid.
-On the other hand, if the COA at a particular college is quite high and your EFC is low you might be eligible for substantial financial aid.
+If the COA for a selected college is low and your EFC is high, you might not be eligible for any need-based financial aid.
+On the other hand, if the COA at a particular college is high and your EFC is low, you might be eligible for substantial financial aid.
 Some families have an EFC of zero, which may qualify them for the maximum amount of assistance, but even some higher-income families find that they qualify for some forms of financial aid, depending on the specific university.